-Due to the special nature of the Early Childhood Education/Child Care Program, students are evaluated at the end of each semester to determine if it is advisable for them to continue in the Program.
-No ECE courses may be taken more than twice.
-These include: EDC 02000, 02100,02200,02300, 03000, 09100 and HUM 08100.
-Unless otherwise indicated.
-The EDC courses are only open to students in the ECE sequence.
+Due to the special nature of the Early Childhood Education/Childcare Program, students are evaluated at the end of each semester to determine if it is advisable for them to continue in the program.
+A grade of C or better is required for most courses for advancement to the next course.
+Early Childhood courses may only be repeated once.
+These include: EDC 02000, 02100, 02200, 02300, 03000, 09105 and HUM 08181.
+Unless otherwise indicated, EDC courses are only open to students in the Early Childhood/Childcare sequence.